21st TSC, SDDC, Hellenic Armed Forces expand power projection in the Mediterranean region

 |0

-This work, 21st TSC, SDDC, Hellenic Armed Forces expand power projection in the Mediterranean region [Image 2 of 2], by Brian Lamar, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 21st TSC, SDDC, Hellenic Armed Forces expand power projection in the Mediterranean region, by Brian Lamar, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.